creditkarma/thrift-server/packages/thrift-client/README.md

 This will start a web server on localhost:8080.
 The sample app has a UI you can visit from a web browser.

-The sample app can switch between using a Request client or an Axios client by commenting these lines in example/client.ts
+The sample app can switch between using a Request client or an Axios client by commenting these lines in example/client.ts.
+Using Request is the perferred method.

 ```typescript
 // Create thrift client